Configuring a Direct Connection

 alt

-3. Under Server Infrastructure, select Java and Process Management > Process definition.
+2. Under Server Infrastructure, navigate to Java and Process Management > Process definition.

 alt